-But we say “attempt,” because you have choices.
+However, you have choices.
 Shop for a low- or zero-fee card, study the fine print, and make the choice best for you.
-Keep a sharp eye out for interest rates on balances carried over.
+Be on the lookout for interest rates on balances carried over.

 Also, make certain your new card company reports to all three credit monitoring agencies.
 Some don’t, and you’ll want the world to see how exceptionally well post-bankruptcy you is performing.